-A comprehensive biography of Edison Waromi, Prime Minister of the Federal Republic of West Papua (2011--) that can be equally viewed as the biography of a Melanesian nation-state, prepared by Louise Byrne for the 2013 Australian Anthropological Society Conference at the Australian National University in Canberra.
+A comprehensive biography of Edison Waromi, Prime Minister of the Federal Republic of West Papua (2011--) that can be equally viewed as the biography of a Melanesian nation-state.
+It was prepared by Louise Byrne for her presentation to the 2013 Australian Anthropological Society Conference at the Australian National University in Canberra.
+Louise' speech at the conference has been transcribed, and the 25 slides have been constructed in video form (for youtube).

 Documents and research associated with David Sornig's 2018 'Blue Lake, Finding Dudley Flats and the West Melbourne Swamp', launched by West Papua Women's Office during Open Day on 30 March 2025.

-Mark Stevens passed away quietly in Monash Hospital on 24 December 2024.
-Between 2000 and 2010 Mark was the West Papua Consul in Melbourne and his two-story Georgian home in the grounds of All Saints Anglican Church in East St Kilda was the West Papua Consulate.
-Mark first learned about West Papua—the cultures, the music, the politics, the war zone—via a young pig called Yabon owned by Jacob Rumbiak who lived around the corner in Wellington Street.
-From the six Papuan students who arrived in 2003, he learned more and became a very good friend and sensitive listener.
-The forty-three West Papuans who landed in 2006 also loved meeting up and relaxing at the Consulate, watching the soccer on Mark’s huge televsion, learning how to construct new computers out of old ones, and generally revelling in what Mark let them believe was their own space.
+Between 2000 and 2010, Mark Stevens was the West Papua Consul in Melbourne and his two-story Georgian home in the grounds of All Saints Anglican Church in East St Kilda was the West Papua Consulate.
+Mark first learned about West Papua—the cultures, the music, the politics, the war zone—via a young pig called Yabon owned by Jacob Rumbiak, the West Papuan independence leader who lived around the corner in Wellington Street.
+He learned more from the six Papuan students who arrived in 2003; and the 43 asylum seekers who landed in 2006 loved meeting up and relaxing in what Mark let them believe was their own space.
+Mark also contributed to liberation struggle by digitising great swathes of Papuan history from old well-worn analogue tapes.

 A delegation from the West Papua Office in Docklands (Victoria) visited Canberra for Greens Senator Janet Rice's Valedictory (farewell) Speech in Parliament House on 26 March 2024, and to host a Remembrance Ceremony at the Netherlands Australian War Memorial on 27 March 2024 for Dutch, West Papuans and Australians who worked together in West Papua during World War Two.
 In the post is a link to Senator Janet Rice's full valedictory speech (22') and also to the debate 'Is Australia doing enough for West Papua' (Janet was the 3rd speaker on the 'no' team) in the Melbourne City Council's prestigious Yarra Room in October 2023.